Tafmakura/arsol-projects-for-woo/README.md

 # Arsol Projects for Woo

-A WordPress plugin that enables you to organize and track WooCommerce orders and subscriptions within projects.
+A WordPress plugin that enables you to organize and track WooCommerce orders and subscriptions within projects, with automatic tracking of subscription renewals and child orders.

 ## Description